 - Do not let your grandchild exercise if blood sugar is over 14.0 mmol/L and ketones are present.

 - If your grandchild’s blood sugar is over 14.0 mmol/L before exercise, he or she may need to drink more fluids.
-Check your child’s blood sugar during the activity to be sure the level is lower.
+Check your child’s blood sugar during the activity.

 - Make sure your grandchild’s blood sugar is in the target range before exercise—to avoid low blood sugar.